saoudrizwan/Dance/README.md

 3. [Pause](#pausing-an-animation), [reverse](#reversing-an-animation), or [scrub through](#scrubbing-through-an-animation) the animation.

-4. [Finish](#finishing-an-animation) the animation, triggering any completion blocks.
+4. Completion blocks are triggered when an animation completes or if you manually [finish](#finishing-an-animation) the animation early.

 ### Creating an Animation